johnfrades/sudoku/README.md

 - When the user enters a value in `Block 3`, we get all the values in the whole `Block 3`, and check for duplicate values in the block.
 If there's a duplicate value, we get the `row` and `column` index of both duplicated values and we mark it `blockError: true`
-- After that, we get all the values in the whole `Block 3` that has `hasError: true` property, that's not caused by a duplicate value in block, how do we determine that?
-We cross-reference it to our `duplicates` array and return the values that's not in the `duplicates` array.
-We then mark it `blockError: false`
+- After that, we get all the sudoku data that has error `hasError: true`, we then get which block is that data belongs to, then we do validation on those blocks for duplicate values in the block, mark it `blockError: true` if theres a duplicate
-- Then now we get all the existing errors in our array that has `hasError: true`, loop through each of them and validate the `row` and `column` to look for duplicates, if there's a duplicate value detected, mark it `rowColError: true` else if no duplicate, mark it `rowColError: false`
+- And we do validation now on Row and Columns on each sudoku data that has errors, if there's a duplicate value detected, mark it `rowColError: true` else if no duplicate, mark it `rowColError: false`
 - Now on our final step of validation, all of this marking them by `blockError` and `rowColError` are put in the `cellCandidates` object, which will determine the value of the `hasError`, so basically, if either `blockError` and `rowColError` is true,